gustavo-andres/LetsGo/README.md

 1. Add two more authors and their post counts
 2. Calculate and display the percentage of posts for each author

-## Day 3: Structs and Custom Types
+## Step 3: Structs and Custom Types

 ### Lesson Goals
 - Define custom types using structs